 Middelburg, October 2009, new version 2020, translated 2020

-Purpose of the Gospel According to Luke
+Purpose of the Gospel according to Luke

 Luke presents the Lord Jesus as the Son of Man, the Man of God for all men.
 In Him God reveals Himself in redeeming grace to lost men.
 He addresses himself in this Gospel to all mankind.
-Here, the dispensation of the law is not replaced by another dispensation (the kingdom) as in the Gospel According to Matthew, but here the law is substituted by saving heavenly grace.
+Here, the dispensation of the law is not replaced by another dispensation (the kingdom) as in the Gospel according to Matthew, but here the law is substituted by saving heavenly grace.
 Grace is not just the solution to the problem of sin.
 Grace goes much further and that is what this Gospel presents.
 This Gospel is not so much about what God wanted to deliver us from, but what He wanted to make of us.

-In this Gospel, men are presented as men with whom God is well pleased (Lk 2:14).
+In this Gospel, men are presented as men with whom God is pleased (Lk 2:14).
 God has predestined them to that purpose.
 Therefore, a heading for this Gospel could be “taken into favor in the Beloved” (Eph 1:6, Darby Translation).
 Favor or grace contains everything that God has prepared for us in His counsels.
 It is said of believers that they are made pleasant in the Beloved, for it is He, the beloved Son, in Whom God reveals Himself.
-God comes in Him in grace as Man to us.
+In Him God comes in grace as Man to us.
 He is the Man from heaven, He is true Man, yet without sin.

 The Writer Luke

 God used Luke to record this Gospel.
 Luke is a co-worker of the apostle Paul and a physician by profession (Col 4:14; 2Tim 4:11; Phlm 1:24).
-He is most probably a gentile of origin and he writes to a gentile.
-It shows that the grace of God is also for the gentiles.
+He is most probably a Gentile of origin and he writes to a Gentile.
+It shows that the grace of God is also for the Gentiles.